 Difference between Capital Receipts and Revenue Receipts

 - Normally capital receipts are shown in the balance sheet whereas revenue receipts are shown in trading and profit and loss accounts.

-- Capital receipts received other than business operations whereas revenue receipts are received from business operations.
+- Capital receipts are received other than business operations whereas revenue receipts are received from business operations.

-- Thus, Capital receipts belonging to non-recurring nature where is revenue receipts are of a recurring nature.
+- Thus, Capital receipts belong to non-recurring nature whereas revenue receipts are of a recurring nature.